Ratings in depth

 The Google Glass dimensions are 5.25-inches at its widest point and 8-inches at its longest point.
 It's too long and wide to fit into my pocket, even though I've been able to carry a Nexus 7 tablet in my jeans' back pocket with a little squeeze.

 Society has banned fanny packs and the titanium head band doesn't collapse, so storage options are limited.
 When out and about it's either on my face or in the complementary case, which I stow in a backpack.
 There's no in-between.

-Google Glass 2 is almost indistinguishable from its predecessor, and the fact that it comes in the same colors doesn't help.
+The new Google Glass is almost indistinguishable from its predecessor, and the fact that it comes in the same colors doesn't help you tell them apart.
 The options are black, orange, gray, white and blue.
 Or, as the Glass guides insisted: charcoal, tangerine, shale, cotton and sky.

 Charcoal and cotton, the two non-color colors, appear to be the most popular, as they were initially sold out when I first entered my invite code to buy Google Glass.
 Luckily, before my seven-day invite expired, both options became available and I chose white.
 The choice made online actually didn't matter until I got to the on-site appointment.
 I was given one last chance to switch colors during the moment of truth.

 The glaring exception to Glass' svelte design is the battery that rests behind the right ear and juts out rather noticeably.
 It's too big, yet it's not big enough for a full day's charge.
 Battery performance did improve with the Android KitKat update in April, but more power from this energy-eating wearable is still a priority of Explorers.